 Not only will a company blog posts generate more indexed pages and opportunities for you to get found in search engines, but research shows, you can earn 67% more leads than those who aren’t blogging as well.

-Whether you’ve been consistently blogging every day for the last decade, once a week, or you’ve made the decision to start it’s important to create a community where your audience wants to keep coming back for more.
+Whether you’ve been consistently blogging every day for the last decade, once a week, or you’ve made the decision to add a blog to your business website design, it’s important to create a community where your audience wants to keep coming back for more.

 That means not only creating valuable content but creating a positive experience for consuming it.